Background pattern

 • Drowsiness

-• In the early stages of treatment, some people may feel dizzy or faint (especially with slower heartbeats), especially when getting up from a sitting or lying position.
-This feeling usually disappears on its own, but if it doesn't, consult your doctor
+• In the early stages of treatment, some people may feel dizzy or faint (with slower heartbeats), especially when getting up from a sitting or lying position.
+This sensation usually disappears on its own, but if it does not, consult your doctor

-• Changes in levels of some blood cells, circulating fats, and temporary increases in liver enzymes at the beginning of treatment
+• Changes in the levels of certain blood cells, circulating fats, and temporary increases in liver enzymes at the start of treatment

-• Increased levels of uric acid and creatine phosphokinase in the blood
+• Increased uric acid and creatine phosphokinase levels in the blood

 • Increased appetite